 The Downingtown Area School District uses an Integrated Pest Management (IPM) approach for managing insects, rodents and weeds.
 Our goal is to protect every student from pesticide exposure by using an IPM approach to pest management.
 Our IPM approach focuses on making the school building and grounds an unfavorable habitat for these pests by removing food and water sources and eliminating their hiding and breeding places.
 We accomplish this through routine cleaning and maintenance.
 We routinely monitor the school buildings and grounds to detect any pests that are present.
 The pest monitoring team consists of our building maintenance and office.
 Pest sightings are reported to our IPM coordinator who evaluates the "pest problem" and determines the appropriate pest management techniques to address the problem.
-The techniques can include increased sanitation, modifying storage practices, sealing any entry points, physically removing the pest, etc.
+The techniques can include increased sanitation, modifying storage practices, sealing entry points, physically removing the pest, etc.

 From time to time, it may be necessary to use chemicals to manage a pest problem.
 Chemicals will only be used when necessary.
 When chemicals are used, the school will try to use the least toxic products when possible.
 Applications will be made only when unauthorized persons do not have access to the area(s) being treated.
 Notices will be posted 72 hours prior to application and for 48 hours following the application.
 A schedule of pest control applications is posted on the front entry door of the school.
 If you desire a list of pesticides to be used and their EPA registration numbers, please submit your request in writing.
 Parents or guardians of students enrolled in the school will be notified of specific herbicide applications made on school grounds, including athletic fields and recreational areas.
-If a chemical application must be made to control an emergency pest problem, notice will be given.
-Exemptions to this notification include disinfectants and antimicrobial products; self-containerized baits placed in areas not accessible to students, and gel-type baits placed in cracks, crevices or voids; and swimming pool maintenance chemicals.
+If a chemical application include disinfectants and antimicrobial products; self-containerized baits placed in areas not accessible to students, and gel-type baits placed in cracks, crevices or voids; and swimming pool maintenance chemicals.